On different Versions of the Exact Subgraph Hierarchy for the Stable Set Problem: Introduction

 In 2015 Adams, Anjos, Rendl and Wiegele~\cite{AARW} introduced the exact subgraph hierarchy (ESH) for combinatorial optimization problems that have an SDP relaxation.
 They discussed the ESH for the Max-Cut problem and briefly described it for the stable set problem.
 Here the first level of the hierarchy boils down to~\eqref{lovaszTheta_nPlus1}.
 They introduced exact subgraph constraints (ESC), which ensure that the submatrix of the matrix variable in~\eqref{lovaszTheta_nPlus1} corresponding to a subgraph is in the so-called squared stable set polytope.
 If the problem is solved exactly the submatrix has to be in this polytope, hence the ESC forces the subgraph to be exact.
 On the $k$-th level of the ESH the ESC for all subgraphs of order $k$ are included into~\eqref{lovaszTheta_nPlus1}.
 This implies that the order of the matrix variable remains $n+1$ on each level of the ESH.
 Gaar and Rendl~\cite{elli-diss, GaarRendl, GaarRendlFull} computationally exploit the ESH and relaxations of it for the stable set, the Max-Cut and the coloring problem.

-To summarize the ESH starts from~$\vartheta(G)$ formulated as~\eqref{lovaszTheta_nPlus1} and adds ESCs on higher levels.
-As $\vartheta(G)$ has two SDP formulations~\eqref{lovaszTheta_nPlus1} and~\eqref{lovaszTheta_n} it is a natural question whether it makes sense to start from~\eqref{lovaszTheta_n} and add ESCs.
-Recently Galli and Letchford~\cite{GalliLetchford} compared the behavior of~\eqref{lovaszTheta_nPlus1} and~\eqref{lovaszTheta_n} when they are strengthened or weakened and showed that the obtained bounds do not always coincide.
+To summarize, the ESH from~\cite{AARW} starts from~$\vartheta(G)$ formulated as~\eqref{lovaszTheta_nPlus1} and adds ESCs on higher levels.
+As $\vartheta(G)$ has two SDP formulations~\eqref{lovaszTheta_nPlus1} and~\eqref{lovaszTheta_n}, it is a natural question whether it makes sense to build a hierarchy by starting from $\vartheta(G)$ formulated as~\eqref{lovaszTheta_n} and adding ESCs.
+It is the aim of this paper to investigate this natural question, which is even more interesting in the light of a a recent work by Galli and Letchford~\cite{GalliLetchford}, who compared the behavior of~\eqref{lovaszTheta_nPlus1} and~\eqref{lovaszTheta_n} when they are strengthened or weakened and who showed that the obtained bounds do not always coincide.

-In this paper we show that it makes sense to consider this new hierarchy, which we call compressed (because the SDP is smaller) ESH (CESH).
-Both the ESH and the CESH are equal to $\vartheta(G)$ on the first level and equal to $\alpha(G)$ on the $n$-th level.
-Furthermore the SDP has a smaller matrix variable and and fewer constraints, so intuitively the CESH is computationally favorable.
-However, we prove that the bounds obtained by including an ESC into~\eqref{lovaszTheta_nPlus1} are always at least as good as those obtained from including the same ESC into~\eqref{lovaszTheta_n}.
-Furthermore it turns out in a computational comparison that the bounds are sometimes significantly worse for the CESH, but the running times do not significantly decrease.
-Hence we confirm that the ESH has the better trade-off between the quality of the bound and the running time.
+In this paper we show that it makes sense to consider this new hierarchy, which we newly introduce as compressed (because the SDP is smaller) ESH (CESH).
+We prove that both the ESH and the CESH are equal to $\vartheta(G)$ on the first level and equal to $\alpha(G)$ on the $n$-th level.
+Furthermore, the SDP has a smaller matrix variable and and fewer constraints, so intuitively the CESH is computationally favorable.
+However, we prove that the bounds obtained by including an ESC into~\eqref{lovaszTheta_nPlus1} are always at least as good as those obtained from including the same ESC into~\eqref{lovaszTheta_n}, demonstrating that the bounds obtained from the ESH are at least as good as those from the CESH.
+Furthermore, it turns out in our computational comparison that the bounds are sometimes significantly worse for the CESH, but the running times do not significantly decrease.
+Hence, we confirm that the ESH has the better trade-off between the quality of the bound and the running time.

-The intuition behind the SDP~\eqref{lovaszTheta_n} is a different than those of~\eqref{lovaszTheta_nPlus1}, in particular for the solutions representing maximum stable sets.
-We show that there is an alternative intuitive definition of exact subgraphs for~\eqref{lovaszTheta_n}.
-This leads to the definition of scaled ESCs (SESC).
-We prove that SESCs coincide with the original ESCs for~\eqref{lovaszTheta_n}.
+The intuition behind the SDP~\eqref{lovaszTheta_n} is different than the one of~\eqref{lovaszTheta_nPlus1}, in particular for the solutions representing stable sets.
+We show in this paper that there is an alternative intuitive definition of exact subgraphs for~\eqref{lovaszTheta_n}.
+This leads to our new definition of scaled ESCs (SESC) and our introduction of another new hierarchy, the scaled ESH (SESH).
+We prove that SESCs coincide with the original ESCs for~\eqref{lovaszTheta_n}, which implies that the ESH and the SESH coincide.